-The Future of the Internet—Where Are We Headed?
+The Future of the Internet | Where Are We Headed?

 The Battle Between Centralization and Decentralization

-The internet was originally decentralized—anyone could build a website, start a blog, or host their own content.
+The internet was originally decentralized, anyone could build a website, start a blog, or host their own content.
+Now?
+A few big companies control most of it.

 - Google dominates search, email, and cloud services.